Consensys/web3-fullstack-starter/README.md

 Both of whom will be onsite at ETH Brussels in case yu need our help getting started and beyond.

-# Workshop Instructions Step by Step
+## Build this workshop from scratch

+### Prerequisites

-we will be working with Foundry in this project, if you do not have Foundry installed before continuing please run:
+We will be working with Foundry in this project, if not already installed, you can run:

 ```bash
 curl -L https://foundry.paradigm.xyz | bash